-One of the longest-lasting Japanese-American advertising joint ventures, Dentsu Young & Rubicam's wider Asian network - which at one point extended to 23 offices in 13 countries - was largely dismantled in 2004.
+The Dentsu Y&R brand was finally retired in 2018 after almost 40 years.
+One of the longest-lasting Japanese-American advertising joint ventures, its wider Asian network - which at one point extended to 23 offices in 13 countries - was largely dismantled in 2004.
 The last remaining office of DY&R was in Tokyo.
-Although it continued to represent Young & Rubicam's interests and global clients in Japan, the business is actually 67% controlled by Dentsu.
-Nobuaki Kuroshima is CEO.
-The partnership was finally dissolved in 2018, with Dentsu surrendering its remaining shares in various other co-owned businesses in Asia and taking back full control of DY&R Tokyo, which is rebranding as Denntsu e3.
+Although it continued to represent Young & Rubicam's interests and global clients in Japan, the business was actually 67% controlled by Dentsu.
+The partnership was finally dissolved in 2018, with Dentsu surrendering its remaining shares in various other co-owned businesses in Asia and taking back full control of DY&R Tokyo, which rebranded as Dentsu e3.
+That business was absorbed into the main Dentsu agency a year later.
 DY&R was actually one of Dentsu's first attempts to establish a wider global presence.
-It gave Young & Rubicam, then independent, a major presence in the Asia Pacific region while Dentsu, more or less isolated in Japan, gained a more secure bridge into international markets.
+Formed in 1981, it was the second attempt at a joint venture between the two companies.
+(A previous partnership founded in 1961 lasted just a few years).
+The partnership gave Young & Rubicam, then independent, a major presence in the Asia Pacific region while Dentsu, then more or less isolated in Japan, gained a more secure bridge into international markets.
 At the same time, a New York outpost, The Lord Group, was formed from the merger of Y&R-backed Lord Einstein O'Neill with Dentsu's HDM.
 The subsequent acquisition of Y&R by WPP inevitably raised questions over the longterm future of DY&R. Dentsu had by then already begun to compete with the DY&R network in other Asian markets.
 As a result, the two partners in DY&R altered the ownership structure in 1999.
 Y&R acquired management control and a 65% stake in all Asian agencies outside Japan, while Dentsu took a majority stake in the Japan-based ventures.
 The Lord Group in New York was sold.
 WPP's acquisition in 2003 of the Bates network, also strong in Asia, prompted a further unwinding.
-In 2004, the DY&R agencies outside Japan, already majority-controlled by oung & Rubicam, rebranded as Y&R and were effectively absorbed into that agency's main global network.
-Adbrands doesn't profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+In 2004, the DY&R agencies outside Japan, already majority-controlled by Young & Rubicam, rebranded as Y&R and were effectively absorbed into that agency's main global network.

 Recent stories from Adbrands Update:

 Adbrands Weekly Update 3rd May 2018: WPP took the final steps to end a long-established partnership between Y&R and Dentsu in Asia.
 It bought out the Japanese group's shares in several Y&R and Wunderman units in South East Asia, as well as in healthcare agency Dentsu Sudler & Hennessey in Japan.
 In return, WPP surrendered its own shares in Dentsu Y&R and Wunderman Dentsu in Tokyo.
 Now wholly owned by Dentsu, they are rebranding as Dentsu e3 and Dentsu Direct Solutions respectively.

 Adbrands Account Assignments is a database tracking account management for the world's leading brands and companies.
 In other words, which advertising agency handles which accounts in which countries.
-Fully searchable by brand, brandowner company or advertising agency, the database now contains more than 15,000 worldwide account assignments for over 4,000 leading brands.
+Fully searchable by brand, brandowner company or advertising agency, the database now contains more than 35,000 worldwide account assignments for over 9,500 leading brands.

 All rights reserved © Mind Advertising Ltd 1998-2020